-The foregoing summaries of or references to certain provisions of the Trust Agreement, the various acts and the Bonds are made subject to all the detailed provisions thereof to which reference is hereby made for further information and do not purport to be complete statements of any or all of such provisions.
+The foregoing summaries of or references to certain provisions of the Trust Agreement, the proposed Supplemental Agreement, the various acts and the Bonds are made subject to all the detailed provisions thereof to which reference is hereby made for further information and do not purport to be complete statements of any or all of such provisions.

-There are appended to this Official Statement (i) a summary of the Trust Agreement, (ii) the financial statements of the Authority for the fiscal years ended June 30, 2009 and June 30, 2008, together with the independent accountants' report of Ernst & Young LLP, San Juan, Puerto Rico, (iii) a letter from the Authority's Consulting Engineers, URS Corporation, regarding its opinion as to certain engineering matters in this Official Statement, and (iv) the proposed form of opinion of Nixon Peabody LLP, Bond Counsel.
+There are appended to this Official Statement (i) summaries of the Trust Agreement and the proposed Supplemental Agreement, (ii) the financial statements of the Authority for the fiscal years ended June 30, 2009 and June 30, 2008, together with the independent accountants' report of Ernst & Young LLP, San Juan, Puerto Rico, (iii) a letter from the Authority's Consulting Engineers, URS Corporation, regarding its opinion as to certain engineering matters in this Official Statement, (iv) the proposed form of opinion of Nixon Peabody LLP, Bond Counsel, and (v) the specimen of the municipal bond insurance policy to be issued by AGM.

-The information set forth in this Official Statement, except for certain information on the page following the inside cover page and the information appearing in UNDERWRITING, MATERIAL RELATIONSHIPS, Appendices III and IV, and the information pertaining to DTC was supplied by the Authority.
+The information set forth in this Official Statement, except for certain information on the page following the inside cover page and the information appearing in BOND INSURANCE, UNDERWRITING, MATERIAL RELATIONSHIPS, Appendices III, IV and V, and the information pertaining to DTC, was supplied by the Authority.
 The information pertaining to DTC was supplied by DTC.
+The information contained under the heading BOND INSURANCE was obtained from materials provided by AGM.
+The information contained under the heading UNDERWRITING was obtained from the corresponding underwriter.